Bank Krajowy: History

 In 1895, the Bank Krajowy opened a branch in Kraków.
 In 1905, it moved into a new purpose-built head office adjacent to the Galician Diet building in Lemberg (which later became the main building of the University of Lviv).
-In 1910, it opened another branch in Bielsko-Biała, for which it erected a new building designed by architect Leopold Landau in the early 1920s.
+In 1910, it opened another branch in Biała, for which it erected a new building designed by architect Leopold Landau in the early 1920s.
 By then, it was the dominant credit institution in Galicia, partly substituting the Austro-Hungarian Bank.
 It lent to local government and public institutions, and thus financed public investments such as railways and tramways.
 It also discounted commercial bills, lent to small landowners, and collected retail deposits.

 During World War I, its headquarters was temporarily relocated to Vienna.
 In 1920, Bank Krajowy became property of the newly established government of the Second Polish Republic, which relocated its head office to Warsaw and renamed it Polski Bank Krajowy.
 By then, it had added branches in Stanisławów (later Ivano-Frankivsk), Przemyśl, Drohobycz, and Kolomyia to the prior ones in Kraków and Biała.

 In 1924, at the initiative of Prime Minister Władysław Grabski, Bank Krajowy merged with the State Reconstruction Bank (Państwowe Bank Odbudowy, based in Warsaw) and the Bank for Cities in Lesser Poland (Zakład Kredytowy Miast Małopolskich) to form Bank Gospodarstwa Krajowego.